 One of the negative side effects of the typical handpan chamber is that it also creates a resonance problem with specific frequencies.
-While some people have referred to this as an “impedance” issue, it is perhaps more appropriately called “wave interference”, ”Phase Cancellation”, or Phase Shift”.
+While some people have referred to this as an “impedance” issue, it is perhaps more appropriately called “Wave Interference”, ”Phase Cancellation”, or Phase Shift”.

-A number of variables influence this wave interference.
 Chamber height, port depth and especially chamber diameter have a significant influence on the equation because of their reflective quality.
 Simply put, each sound wave is bouncing off of the chamber and specific frequencies have just the right wave length to create wave interference as they reflect back from the steel and do not align with the same frequency still coming directly from a note membrane.
 While differences in chamber height and port depth can shift the range of these frequencies slightly, chamber diameter is by far the most influential variable.
 Our friend Lino, the creator of Linotune Tuning Software, described it well.
 “The shortest path along which the sound can get back to its origin is a triangle, from the tone field to a spot on the opposite side of the bottom shell, from there up to the top shell, and back across to the origin.
 If you measure the length of that triangle inside a handpan, you’ll get a very close match with the echo impedance.”

 At Saraz, we built 21 inch / 53.34 cm diameter drums until early 2016.
 On this size shell, Bb4 has the most intense wave interference in our note range, particularly as a fundamental of a note.
 No matter how well the note is tuned, there is typically about 20-50 cents of wobble in the sustain of the note.
 Bb4 harmonics such as the compound fifth of an Eb3 or Octave of a Bb3 also wobble around 5-25 cents in the sustain of the note.
 Covering the port with one’s legs or placing the drum in a stand can also affect the intensity of this wave instability.